mccombspj/kurumastories/content/subaru/1000/MF-RI-Subaru-FF-1-Super-Touring-1969.md

 The accelerator pedal is a large, organ-type design that makes heel-and-toe operation easy, and its placement relative to the brake pedal is also well judged.

-Because of the FF layout, the remote, floor-mounted gear lever operates through a linkage, but its action is impressively sharp, with very little free play anywhere in the mechanism and good shift feel.
+Because of the FF layout, the remote, floor-mounted gear lever operates through a linkage, but its action is impressively sharp, with good shift feel and very little free play anywhere in the mechanism.
 Almost no vibration is transmitted to the lever, and while this is no doubt helped by the engine's inherently low vibration, it also clearly show how carefully the system has been finished.

 <b><u>A Highly Usable Third Gear</b></u>